-This course covers policy issues related to education in developing contexts.
+This course covers policy issues related to education and inequality in developing contexts.
 We will analyze education policies and reforms, develop skills to be a critical consumer of relevant research on each topic, and examine implications of the findings to policy and practice.
-Topics include discrimination and inclusion in education, understanding factors that influence educational decisions, provision of basic needs in schools, teacher pay and incentives, educational responses to economic and social shocks, and school choice.
+Class content will include and incorporate discussion and lenses related to discrimination and inclusion in education, understanding factors that influence educational decisions, provision of basic needs in schools, teacher pay and incentives, educational responses to economic and social shocks, student behavior, and curricula.
+Students will develop skills understanding and interpreting academic papers.
+This syllabus is subject to change.

-Prerequisites: Tools of microeconomic theory and econometric analysis will be used.
+Prerequisites: We will draw upon tools of program evaluation, econometrics, and microeconomic theory.
 Students lacking these prerequisites are responsible for learning the relevant material.